KamalDGRT/Linux/distro/Solus/README.md

     -   `sudo eopkg it budgie-screenshot-applet -y`
 -   Rebooted the system.
 -   Added `Screenshot` applet to right hand side of the taskbar using `Budgie Desktop Settings`
--   Installed Opera Browser: `sudo eopkg it opera -y`
+-   Installed Opera Browser: `sudo eopkg it opera-stable -y`
 -   Installed Chrome using `Software Centre` -> `Third Party Apps`
 -   Installed Sublime Text using `Software Centre` -> `Third Party Apps`
 -   Copied Kali's bashrc to `.bashrc` and changed the prompt.